scottdaniel/demuxgo/README.md

 # demuxgo
-A demultiplexing tool for fastq sequence files written in go
+A demultiplexing tool for fastq sequence files